AlveeJalal/it610midtermProject/README.md

 ### indexer_starter.sh,  server_starter.sh,  dashboard_starter.sh
 Scripts to install, setup & run the Wazuh Indexer, manager & dashboard Generates config files, creates and sets a node, & initialized cluster security/certification script.
 Overwrites existing installations.

+### config.yml
+This file gets created after running the Wazuh Installer from the installation scripts.
+This file configures the node IP addresses for all the devices running each service (Indexer, Manager, Dashboard, etc).

+### wazuh-certificates.tar
+This .tar directory contains necessary certificates and secrets used to securely verify the authenticity and provide trust between all components in this project.
+Make sure this is in the main project directory or anywhere services are run so the system can authenticate properly.

+### entrypoint.sh
+Install and start services manually by the binary files after checking for their existence  rather than systemd (for cases where systemd isn't working or isn't available).
+Wazuh by default runs using systemctl which relies on systemd in Linux.